sohamda/JET-Web-Components/rich-text-editor/README.md

 If you are interested to know more about these toolbar options, check : https://quilljs.com/docs/formats/

 ## To add a Fonts dropdown use the slot provided by the component.
-# How to use "fontsArea" slot :
+# How to use "fontsArea" slot

-Define a <select> in the slot :
+Define a "select" in the slot

 ```
 <span slot="fontsArea">